Skip to Main Content

 Key takeaways

-• HSBC does not currently offer a promotional introductory balance transfer offer for new U.S. cardmembers
+• Currently, HSBC is not offering a promotional introductory balance transfer on any cards for new U.S. customers.

 If you’re considering transferring a balance to an HSBC credit card, there are several details you should know before getting started.
 Our HSBC credit card balance transfer guide will cover everything you need to know, including how to do a balance transfer with HSBC and some frequently asked questions.